Memphis Social Security Claim Appeal Lawyers

 - Appeals Council – If an administrative law judge hearing does not result in the awarding of benefits the application can appeal again for the third time, and this time goes in front of an Appeals Council for a case review.
 The Appeals Council may overturn a judge’s decision and award benefits, remand the case back to the judge and ordering a second hearing, or may issue yet another denial of your claim.

 - Federal Court – This is the final stage of appeal if the Appeals Council denies your claim.
 You may be able to file a suit in federal court and try to win your disability benefits at the highest level.

 At all levels (except the Federal Court), claimants are allowed to appeal the decision if they are not awarded the benefits that they are seeking.
 The process can be long and complicated, but ultimately obtaining the disability benefits that you need will be worth the struggle.
 It usually becomes readily apparent that you cannot obtain benefits through the appeals process without an experienced attorney on your side to guide you and represent you along the way.

 The Social Security disability attorneys of John Michael Bailey Injury Lawyers know how important obtaining these benefits are to you and your loved ones.
 They are often the cornerstone of your future plans, and a denial can be devastating news.
 Don’t let the SSA’s denial of your claim prevent you from winning the benefits that you seek.
 You have the option to appeal, and often, those who appeal a decision are the ones who prevail in the end.

 Let us take the guesswork out of the appeals process.
 We will stand by you as your trusted advisors and representatives, and we will work hard to secure the benefits that you need.
-Contact us at (866) 537-1881, chat with us live, or fill out a contact form to get started on your disability appeal today.
+Contact us at 888-WE-FIGHT, chat with us live, or fill out a contact form to get started on your disability appeal today.
 Don’t leave your benefits and your future up to chance, call us for help with your appeal now.